 Founder and Principal

 Throughout his career, Brent has designed, built, managed, and scaled IT infrastructure and teams for everything from embryonic startups to giants such as Google, Apple, and Netflix.
+He is the coauthor of the highly regarded O’Reilly book Building Internet Firewalls, the developer of widely used open source software, and a popular speaker at conferences worldwide.
 He has worked with dozens of organizations both in Silicon Valley and around the world, as well as with a variety of non-profit and government entities.

 Brent has a rare combination of experience as an emergency manager, technology manager, people manager, software developer, network/systems engineer, and educator.
 Now, he shares that expertise worldwide with clients as the founder and principal of Great Circle Associates, Inc. His extensive experience enables him to quickly and effectively dive in, assess a situation, and deliver results.